awinograd/jquery-carousel/README.md

   direction: 1/-1,    // defaults to 1. -1 will change the directions which the arrows scroll the carousel
   outerClass: string, // defaults to ''.
 Adds a class to the outer element that wraps around the element on which Carousel() is called
   bounce: true/false, // defaults to true. en/disables the bouncy effect if user tries to scroll past an end
-  wrap: true/false    // defaults to false. en/disables wrap behavior (scrolling past one end jumps to the other, overrides 'bounce')
+  wrap: true/false,   // defaults to false. en/disables wrap behavior (scrolling past one end jumps to the other, overrides 'bounce')

+  /*
+   * Event Callbacks
+   */
+  //called when an arrow click results in shifting the carousel
+  arrowClickCallback: function(outer, shiftDir, currPos, endPos){},
+  //called when an arrow click causes a bounce or wrap (i.e. reaches the end of the carousel)
+  bounceWrapCallback: function(outer, shiftDir, currPos){}
 });
 ```

 **Note:** The carousel memebers must have explicit height and witdth in order for the carousel to work.